*Fire Sale!* - at expiration date

 Enzyme blend (Glucoamylase, Chitosanase, Cellulase, Hemicellulase, Pectinase, Beta-Glucanase): Our unique enzyme formula supports normal gastrointestinal function and microbiota by assisting degradation of biofilm of bacteria and yeast common with chronic infections.
 It has been shown that enzymes act synergistically, as demonstrated by crystal violet staining of static biofilms, significantly reducing viable cell counts compared to individual enzyme treatment in the dynamic model.
 (10) The biofilm matrix is the glue that holds cells together and can be key to protect invading species and up to 80% of human bacterial infections are biofilm associated.
 (11, 12)

-Take 2 capsules daily, preferably 30 minutes away from food, or as recommended by your Health Care Professional.
+As directed on the bottle, take 2 capsules daily, preferably 30 minutes away from food, or as recommended by your Health Care Professional.

 1. Kiani BH, Suberu J, Mirza B. Cellular engineering of Artemisia annua and Artemisia dubia with the rol ABC genes for enhanced production of potent anti-malari- al drug artemisinin.
 Malar J. 2016;15(1):252.
 Published 2016 May 4. doi:10.1186/s12936-016-1312-8

 2. Isani G, Bertocchi M, Andreani G, et al. Cytotoxic Effects of Artemisia annua L. and Pure Artemisinin on the D-17 Canine Osteosarcoma Cell Line.
 Oxid Med Cell Longev.
 2019;2019:1615758.
 Published 2019 Jul 4. doi:10.1155/2019/1615758